Ralphonk/Coca-Cola-3D-Rotation/README.md

 <li>Open the index.html file in a web browser to view the 3D rotating Coca Cola can.</li>
 <li>Hover over the can to see the 3D rotation effect.</li>

+<h1>Device Support</h1>
+Note: This project is currently optimized for desktop and laptop devices only.
+While it may work on mobile devices, the experience may not be ideal due to the complexity of the 3D animation.
+I plan to optimize the project for mobile devices in future updates.

 <h1>Browser Support</h1>
 This project has been tested on the following browsers: